• Skip to primary navigation

 Remove the lid, add the remaining oil and parsley, stir, and cover again.
 This oil will make the rice shiny, and the concón crispier, but you may leave it out if you wish.

-In 10 more minutes taste the rice, it should be firm but soft inside.
-If necessary cover again and leave for another 5 minutes on low heat.
+In 10 more minutes, taste the rice.
+It should be firm but soft inside.
+If necessary, cover again and simmer for another 5 minutes on low heat.

 • Locrio chuleta